wq/wq.app/js/README.md

 Third party libraries
 =====================

-These are the dependencies of various wq.app modules as well as some other useful libraries.
+This directory contains the dependencies of various wq.app modules, as well as some other useful libraries.
 An ever-shrinking minority of these have been patched to add missing AMD definitions.
 Except where noted, the vendored libraries are equivalent to the official upstream version.

-Note that the actual wq.app modules are in [./wq].
+Note that the actual [wq.app modules] are in the subfolder [lib/wq].
 The purpose behind this organization is to minimize paths configuration by allowing this js folder to be used as the `baseUrl` in an AMD project.
 So, rather than:

 ```javascript
 // Bad, don't do this